sushantasinha/JunitTutorial/README.md

 ```

 Test Suite:
-I think, siute class should be in parent package or in the same package where the class is present
+I think, Suite class should be in parent package or in the same package where the class is present

 ```
 @SelectPackages({"com.sample"})